Classification: Colin Dyall

 Historical Notes from a Fan

-This recording is noteworthy for a number of reasons.
-First, owing possibly to an earlier release date than has been previously noted in past discographies (on which JCS Zone’s was based, though research on Discogs has turned up possible earlier releases), this album boasts some of the longest — and most defensive — liner notes this historian has ever seen on a “knock-off” recording, starting with ass-kissing bios for Rice and Webber, and moving into a philosophical treatise whining about not being allowed to print the lyrics on the sleeve for copyright reasons with the most astounding bullshit-logic argument outside of kids imploring that their parents “let me be me.”
+This recording is noteworthy for several reasons.
+First, owing possibly to an earlier release date than has been previously noted in past discographies (on which JCS Zone’s was based, though research on Discogs has turned up possible earlier releases), this album boasts some of the longest — and most defensive, if passive-aggressive — liner notes this historian has ever seen on a “knock-off” recording, starting with ass-kissing bios for Rice and Webber, and moving into a philosophical treatise whining about not being allowed to print the lyrics on the sleeve for copyright reasons with the most astounding bullshit-logic argument outside of kids imploring that their parents “let me be me.”
 They are printed in their entirety below.

 TIM RICE (left) and ANDREW LLOYD WEBBER (right) are a team to conjure with.
 For they have created a Messiah for today.
 Lovers of music in its classical origins — our Golden Age of the musical art form — may be horrified by this thought.
 But it is truth — today’s truth.
 The essence of a classic is that it endures.
 We, at Saga Records, are satisfied that Jesus Christ, Superstar, will endure.
 Americans have bought 2 million copies to date (May 1971) at 5 pounds a set of records.